rachfop/takomo-docs/docs/organizations/bootstrapping-member-accounts.md

 ## Setting Bootstrap Role

-Just like with the regular config sets, when the bootstrap config sets are deployed to member accounts, Takomo assumes a role from each account and uses that for deployment.
-By default, Takomo attempts to assume a role named **OrganizationAccountAccessRole** which is the default role created for each account when the account is itself created and added to the organization.
+Like with the regular config sets, when the bootstrap config sets are deployed to member accounts, Takomo assumes a role from each account and uses it for deployment.
+By default, Takomo attempts to assume a role named OrganizationAccountAccessRole, which is the default role created for each account when the account is created and added to the organization.

 You can also provide a custom bootstrap role.
-The custom bootstrap role name can be specifiedin many places within the organization configuration.
+The custom bootstrap role name can be specified in many places within the organization configuration.
 When bootstrap config sets are deployed to a member account, the bootstrap role is looked in the following order:

-1. `accountBootstrapRoleName` key under the current account
+1. **accountBootstrapRoleName** key under the current account
-2. `accountBootstrapRoleName` key under the current organizational unit
+2. **accountBootstrapRoleName** key under the current organizational unit
-3. `accountBootstrapRoleName` key at the top-level of the organization configuration
+3. **accountBootstrapRoleName** key at the top-level of the organization configuration
-4. `accountCreation.defaults.roleName` key in the account creation configuration
+4. **accountCreation.defaults.roleName** key in the account creation configuration

 If none of the above is defined, the default role name **OrganizationAccountAccessRole** is used.